manan0209/moody/README.md

 - Data visualization of mood over time

 ## Why Cohere AI?
 In this project, I have opted to use **Cohere AI** instead of **ChatGPT** due to the cost considerations associated with using ChatGPT's paid API.
-ChatGPT requires a paid subscription for its higher-tier models, which might be impractical for testing or demonstration purposes.
+ChatGPT requires a paid subscription for its higher-tier models, which is not feasible for me.
 Cohere offers similar functionality with more flexible usage for my needs, making it an ideal choice to demonstrate the core features of the app.

 ## Installation